andwn/cave-story-md/README.md

 For something more bleeding edge, try the [Nightly](http://www.cavestory.org/md/nightly.zip).

-Farthest reachable point in `master`: Normal Ending / Hell B3
+Farthest reachable point in `master`: Normal Ending / Ballos Phase 2

 ## Control Defaults
 If you have a 6 button controller: